 July 7th, 1498 was a Thursday, apparently.
 This was also the day that Emperor Maximilian I decided his chapel choir needed an upgrade, thus bringing to life an institution that is still going strong over 500 years later: the Wiener Hofmusikkapelle.

-- Now a prestigious state music ensemble
+- A prestigious state music ensemble

-- Regularly performs in the Hofburgkapelle chapel
+- Performs in the Hofburgkapelle chapel

-- Tickets available for visitors to Vienna
+- Tickets available for visitors too

 - See also: